Best Big Game promos: Top sportsbook offers for Seahawks vs. Patriots on Feb. 8

 Top NFL promo codes, Big Game betting promos for Seattle Seahawks vs. New England Patriots at Levi's Stadium in Santa Clara on Feb.
 8

 The Seattle Seahawks and New England Patriots will go head-to-head in the Big Game at Levi's Stadium in Santa Clara, Calif., on Sunday, Feb.
 8, and you can already find several Big Game promo codes to enhance your NFL betting experience.
 Right now, on top sports betting apps like DraftKings, FanDuel, BetMGM, bet365, Caesars and Fanatics Sportsbook, you can use bet-and-get promos, No Sweat First Bets, and other perks for the Big Game.
-You can use them to bet the spread, total, money line or any of the hundreds of NFL player props involving stars like Drake Maye, Jaxon Smith-Njigba and Sam Darnold during the upcoming Big Game.
+You can use them to bet the spread, total, money line, or any of the hundreds of NFL player props involving stars like Drake Maye, Jaxon Smith-Njigba and Sam Darnold during the upcoming Big Game.
 Kickoff for Seattle vs. New England is set for 6:30 p..m.
 ET, and Seattle is favored by 4.5 points, according to the latest NFL odds.
+The Seahawks are -229 money line favorites (risk $229 to win $100), while the Patriots are +190 underdogs.

 There are dozens of betting options if you're wondering how to bet on Seahawks vs. Patriots in the Big Game.
 Here's a closer look at available sportsbook promos on some of the top NFL betting sites, as well as the best betting apps that are available for Patriots vs. Seahawks on Sunday, Feb.
 8, with instructions on how to claim each offer and where to bet on the NFL.